samuel-deng/math4ml_su25/project.md

 - [Distance Metric Learning for Large Margin Nearest Neighbor Classiﬁcation]({{ site.baseurl }}/project/Weinberger_Saul.pdf) by Kilian Q. Weinberger and Lawrence K. Saul

 ## First Evaluation Outline
-For the first evaluation of the paper, submit a LaTeX document that follows these guidelines.
+For the first evaluation of the paper, submit a LaTeX-formatted PDF document that follows these guidelines.
 The formatting is mostly up to you; just make sure that the document is neat and your name and UNI are on the document somewhere.

 **Length:** Your evaluation should be 1-2 pages in length total.
 If you go a bit over 2 pages, that's fine.